 Moving forward onto the final metric on this procurement KPI dashboard, we have an illustration of the average procurement cycle time expressed in days.
 This cycle time covers the end-to-end ordering process, from the order placement to the confirmation, order delivery, and finally the invoicing.
 Here, we see that the overall average is of 7.2 days, with the moment between the confirmation and the delivery of the order for the invoice being the longest (5.2 days).

 The defect rate is a metric used to measure how many products received are not meeting the quality requirements and compliance specifications.
-For this particular supplier, it is of 1.9% and the trend line has been rather irregular over time; he or she managed however to maintain that rate under the maximum defect rate of 2.5% except in two points.
-This defect rate can be further compared to the rest of the suppliers with the bottom left chart displaying each supplier’s defect rate broken down into types of defect.
-The supplier number 1 is obviously more reliable than the others, as it has 1% of defective products and 80% of them have no impact (meaning that the defect might come from another part of the process, like a delivery issue or a payment issue).
+For this particular supplier, it is of 1.9% and the trend line has been rather irregular; he or she managed however to maintain that rate under the maximum defect rate of 2.5% except in two points.
+This defect rate can be further compared to the rest of the suppliers with the bottom left chart displaying each supplier’s defect rate broken down into types.
+The supplier number 1 is obviously more reliable than the others, as it has 1% of defective products and 80% of them have no impact, meaning that the defect might come from another part of the process, like a delivery issue or a payment issue.